 Interval scales depict both the order and difference between values.
 These scales have quantitative value because data intervals remain equivalent along the scale, but there's no true zero point.
 An example of an interval scale is in an IQ test.
 You can analyze mode, median, and mean from this type of scale and analyze the data through ANOVA, t-tests, and correlation analyses.
 ANOVA tests the significance of survey results, while t-tests and correlation analyses determine if datasets are related.

-Ratio scales depict the order and difference between values, but unlike interval scales, they have a true zero point.
+Ratio scales depict the order and difference between values, but unlike interval scales, they do have a true zero point.
 With ratio scales, there's quantitative value because the absence of an attribute can still provide information.
 For example, a ratio scale could be, "Select the average amount of money you spend online shopping."
 You can analyze mode, median, and mean with this type of scale and ratio scales can be analyzed through t-tests, ANOVA, and correlation analyses as well.

 2. Select your survey question(s).

 Once you understand how survey questions are analyzed, you should take note of the overarching survey question(s) that you're trying to solve.
 Perhaps, it's "How do respondents rate our brand?"

 Then, look at survey questions that answer this research question, such as "How likely are you to recommend our brand to others?"
 Segmenting your survey questions will isolate data that are relevant to your goals.

 3. Analyze quantitative data first.